Inbound marketing is a lot like fishing.

 Still not sold on the inbound strategy?
 Let’s go over the benefits your brand can enjoy by centering your marketing efforts around inbound marketing.

 Inbound marketing puts your brand forward as a helpful thought leader, a trusted source of guidance and information.
 The content you’ve produced is available 24/7, which makes it an easy version of customer support.
+It is also available forever, as Andy Crestodina, co-founder and chief marketing officer of Orbit Media Studios, Inc., says.

 As you create excellent content that boosts your SEO, you increase brand awareness across a wider audience.
 Someone who enjoys your content might share it on their social media accounts, which has several thousand followers, which then puts you in front of even more eyes, and who knows, maybe one of them is looking to buy the product you sell!